-The medical laboratory science program utilizes actual patient specimens from the clinical laboratory in the student laboratory for learning opportunities and labs.
-During orientation students are instructed in safety in the lab and handling of potentially infectious specimens.
+The medical laboratory science program utilizes actual patient specimens from the clinical laboratory for learning opportunities and labs.
+During orientation students are instructed on safety in the lab and handling of potentially infectious specimens.
 Since the potential hazards are unknown, all specimens should be treated as if they were potentially infectious.
 Students are under the direct supervision by the clinical instructor or responsible technical staff member in the clinical laboratory.
 Appropriate personal protective equipment and work practice controls must be utilized at all times.

-If any illness, injury or exposure occurs during program hours, students will be directed to the appropriate department or facility for treatment.
-Exposures are handle through the Exposure Hotline.
-Sanford ED or Sanford walk-in clinics are options.
+If any illness, injury, or exposure occurs during program hours, students will be directed to the appropriate department or facility for treatment.
 The student is responsible for health care costs and insurance coverage.
-The Sanford Wellness Center offers a variety of health and fitness programs.